sp00kx/externum/README.md

 It is not perfect, and I will be making many improvements and additions to it over the coming months/years, but I hope that it helps someone, somewhere.

+I have designed Externum with speed in mind, the idea is that information is enumerated quickly before the more time consuming nmap scans start.
+This should give you an idea of any low hanging fruit on the infrastructure that you can look into whilst the full scans run their course.

 ### Requirements:
 -----------------
 Externum requires a few packages to be installed on your system in order to work.
 I am not going to give instructions on how to install each one as there are very comprehensive instructions on each makers github wiki page.